- Routinely removing unwanted files and programs from the system.

 - Check to see if there is anything blocking your computer's ventilation ports, and make sure all the fans are working properly.
 Laptops in particular can get quite hot when placed on a flat surface, so you may want to try propping yours on a stand to increase airflow, or consider buying a cooling device like a "chill mat".

-- Finally, if you've overclocked or made other modifications to your computer, disable them until you can attain stability.
-You can use tools like Prime95 to stress-test your computer independently of Second Life.
+- If you've overclocked or made other modifications to your computer, disable them until you can attain stability.

 The statistics bar presents a detailed list of information about the performance of your computer and Second Life.
 While the sheer amount of information can be confusing, knowing what to look for can tell you a lot about what's going on in Second Life.